HLB International: Management and governance

 In April 2017, COO Marco Donzelli succeeded Rob Tautges as Chief Executive.

 In February 2010, Minnesota partner Rob Tautges succeeded Peter Frost as Chief Executive.

 Other managing and governing bodies are the Council, the Chairman, and the Executive Committee.

 There are also several Technical Committees.
-The two main international committees relate to tax and audit and financial reporting.
+The three main international committees relate to advisory, tax, and audit & financial reporting.

 The Executive Office is based in London.

 Corporate and social responsibility

 HLB Sustainability Programme

 HLB member firms are committed to community outreach and "green" initiatives, based on both volunteer efforts and fundraising.
-Initiatives have so far been taken in various countries including Australia, Austria, Denmark, France, Germany, Japan, Spain, the United Kingdom and the United States.
+Initiatives have so far been taken in various countries including Australia, Austria, Denmark, France, Germany, Japan, Spain, the United Kingdom, United Arab Emirates and the United States.

 Women in Accounting - HLB WinA

 HLB International recognises that retaining and promoting top talent can be particularly difficult where female staff members are concerned.
 The Women in Accounting initiative is aimed at sharing knowledge of best practice in order to assist member firms in attracting and retaining talented staff.